econnet/econ/do.rst

 - product production (`SOP`_'s, `DMR`_, `DHF`_, ...)
 - product marketing

-The effort to create the content is called **tribute**.
+The product-related effort to create the content is called **tribute**.
-A tribute record specifies the econ and the amount of work in some internal work unit.

 All repos have *tribute* information for the repo.
-The tribute records need to be stored with the content created, because the license demands profit distribution according tribute.
+The tribute records are stored with the content created, because the econ contract demands profit distribution proportional to tribute.

-The *members* are owners and have access to all information.
+The *contributors* have access to all information.
 It allows them

 - to do their work (development and production)